|Donald Preece memorial day|

 The Design Research Group page provides information about research here in design theory and related topics.
 It includes a page devoted to design resources on the Web.
 It also contains details of our EPSRC-funded project "A Web-based resource for design theory", whose official website is at DesignTheory.org.

 I am currently the chairman of the British Combinatorial Committee.
-There is a BCC homepage with details of the Committee's activities.

-See also the list of forthcoming conferences in combinatorics and related areas, or the on-line British Combinatorial Bulletin.
+See also the on-line British Combinatorial Bulletin.

 One of the best things about being a mathematician is the opportunity to travel.
 I have kept various travel diaries.
 There are some other diaries here too, including Chapter 1 of my autobiography and a readable version of my 2008 G. C. Steward Lectures at Cambridge.